 In this post I’m going to be sharing 5 budget friendly protein sources.
 A lot of times when we think of protein we think immediately of salmon, steaks and other expensive options that for most people are out of reach.
 Today however, I’m changing that mindset.
 Today is all about protein on a budget.

 Hey fam!
 Welcome back.
 Today we’re talking all about budget friendly protein sources.
 We all know that getting enough protein in our diets is so important.
 But that doesn’t mean that our diet has to break the bank.
 I’m here to teach you how to eat healthy and feel your best, on a budget!

 Protein is a vital macronutrient that’s found in pretty much every tissue and organ in the body.
 Your hair, muscles, bone, and skin as well as many processes in your body like carrying oxygen to your blood, use protein to function (1,2).

-The problem with protein is that sometimes it can become expensive to maintain optimal daily intake because of the cost of certain protein-rich foods like beef, fish, and seafood, for example.
-Read below to learn more about protein, how much protein you should be eating, and about 5 budget-friendly protein sources you can add to your eating plan today.
+The problem with protein is that sometimes it can become expensive to maintain optimal daily intake.
+This is because of the cost of certain protein-rich foods like beef, fish, and seafood, etc. Read below to learn more about protein, how much protein you should be eating, and about 5 budget-friendly protein sources you can add to your eating plan today.